w3f/polkadot-wiki/includes/definitions.md

 *[Collectives]: A parachain hosting on-chain collectives like the Polkadot Technical Fellowship.
 *[Commission]: A validator's rate deducted from rewards to cover operational costs and other expenses.
 *[Common Good (Parachain)]: An old term used to define system chains like the Polkadot Asset Hub.
-*[Community Queue]: A queue for individual proposals awaiting referenda.
 *[Consensus]: The process of agreeing on blockchain data values.
 *[Coretime]: Time allocated for using a Polkadot's virtual core.
 *[Crowdloan]: A mechanism for sourcing tokens to bid for relay chain cores.